Clipper: History

-Speed was also required for the opium trade from India to China.
-The fast-sailing vessels used were called Opium Clippers.
-Some of these were built specifically for the purposemostly in India and Britain.
-Some fruit schooners were bought for this trade, as were some Baltimore clippers.

-Vessels of the Baltimore clipper type continued to be built for the slave trade, being useful for escaping enforcement of the British and American legislation prohibiting the trans-atlantic slave trade.
+Vessels of the Baltimore clipper type continued to be built for the slave trade, being useful for escaping enforcement of the British and American legislation prohibiting the trans-Atlantic slave trade.
 Some of these Baltimore clippers were captured when working as slavers, condemned by the appropriate court, and sold to owners who then used them as opium clippers – moving from one illegal international trade to another.